nasa-jpl-memex/memex-explorer/docs/source/manual_testing_guide.rst

 Index Creation
 ==============
-1. Create a new project for testing.
+1. Create a new project.
 2. Click on the "Add Index" button either in the sidebar or under the list of indices on the project page.
 3. Add an index.
 Give the index a name and a zip file.
 There are two zipfiles in the repository to use, located at "source/resources/test_resources".
 Click submit.
 4. Verify that the index was added successfully by checking for the success message at the top of the page.